A Machine Learning-Based Framework for Assessing Cryptographic Indistinguishability of Lightweight Block Ciphers: Related Work

 Xiao et al. \cite{XY-19-cryptanalysis-neural} significantly contributed to the field of neural network (NN) based cryptanalysis by introducing a novel approach that not only focuses on the development of neural distinguishers but also emphasizes metrics for efficacy assessment.
 Their framework, applied to Cyber-Physical Systems (CPS) ciphers, adds depth to the understanding of NN-based cryptanalysis.

-In parallel, Gohr et al. \cite{GA22-cryptanalysis-brute-force} provided a detailed analysis of a neural distinguisher surpassing state-of-the-art cryptanalysis on SPECKM/N. The paper explores the distinguisher's reliance on differential distribution, likening it to constructing an approximation of the Differential Distribution.
-Further research regarding the application of ML in cryptanalysis are addressed in Appendix~\ref{sec:appendix-ext-lit-review}, providing additional insights into the topic.
+In summary, while the reviewed literature presents a comprehensive understanding of various cryptanalysis methods, it is noteworthy that the majority of the approaches explores differential attacks, statistical attacks, chosen-plaintext attacks, etc. In contrast to prior research, our work addresses a critical gap in the literature and providing a more comprehensive evaluation of cryptographic indistinguishability of lightweight block ciphers.